 Every week, you’ll have the opportunity to turn in prose for formal feedback from your instructor, who will give you editorial comments as well as suggestions for expansion in your reading and writing.
 You’ll also be able to ask questions in the course space.

 There will also be a forum available where you and the rest of the workshop group can communicate with one another about ideas, questions, and your favorite sources for inspiration, ideas, and motivation.

 About the Instructor

 Melissa lives and writes in the Applegate Valley of southwestern Oregon.
 She holds degrees from the University of California, Santa Cruz (BA), University of Montana (MS), and Vermont College of Fine Arts (MFA).
-Her essays, poetry, and book reviews have appeared, or are forthcoming, in Guernica, Mid-American Review, Bellingham Review, River Teeth, Sweet, Defunct, Wildness, Kindred Magazine, Numero Cinq, Terrain.org, Pithead Chapel, This Magazine, Literary Mama, Prime Number, Under the Gum Tree, and Cobra Lily Review among other publications.
+Her essays, poetry, and book reviews have appeared in the Mid-American Review, Bellingham Review, River Teeth, Sweet, Defunct, Numero Cinq, Terrain.org, Pithead Chapel, This Magazine, Literary Mama, Prime Number, Under the Gum Tree, and Cobra Lily Review among other publications.
 Her essay, “A Gathering of Then & Now” won the 2015 AWP Intro Journals Award in creative nonfiction.
 She has been a finalist for the Terrain.org Nonfiction Prize and the Orlando Prize for Nonfiction.
 She has also been nominated for a Pushcart Prize for her essay, “As Snow Designs.”
-She teaches writing workshops, Zumba dance classes, and runs an organic farm.
+She serves as an Assistant Essays Editor at the The Rumpus as well as teaches writing workshops, Zumba dance classes, and runs an organic farm.
 She is currently at work on a collection of lyric essays that focuses on themes of desire, marriage, landscape, and freedom.
 She has taught writing for many years.